drewm8080/Machine-Learning-/README.md

 # ITP 449 - Machine Learning
-This is a repository dedicated to practicing machine learning through the class ITP 449
+This is a repository dedicated to practicing machine learning through the class ITP 449 -- Applications of Machine Learning.
+This is a class taken in the Viterbi School of Engineering at the University of Southern California.

 ### Course Description